aosabook/500lines/pedometer/chapter.md

 ## 1. Splitting Total Acceleration Into User Acceleration and Gravitational Acceleration

-We can use a tool called a low-pass filter to split our total acceleration component into a user acceleration data series and a gravitational acceleration data series.
+We can use a tool called a low-pass filter to split our total acceleration component into a user acceleration time series and a gravitational acceleration time series.

 ### Low-pass Filter
 A **filter** is a tool used in signal processing to remove an unwanted component from a signal.
 A **low-pass filter** allows low-frequency signals through, while attenuating signals higher than a set threshold.

 In our situation, the frequency, measured in Hz, depends on how quickly the acceleration is changing.
 A constant acceleration has a frequency of 0 Hz, while a non-constant acceleration has a non-zero frequency.
 This means that our constant gravitational acceleration is a 0 Hz signal, while user acceleration is not.

-For each component, we can pass total acceleration through a low-pass filter, and we'll be left with just the gravitational acceleration data series.
+For each component, we can pass total acceleration through a low-pass filter, and we'll be left with just the gravitational acceleration time series.

 ![](chapter-figures/low-pass-filter-a.png)\

-Then, we can subtract gravitational acceleration from total acceleration, and we'll have the user acceleration data series.
+Then, we can subtract gravitational acceleration from total acceleration, and we'll have the user acceleration time series.

 $a(x)_{u} = a(x)_{t} - a(x)_{g}$\
 $a(y)_{u} = a(y)_{t} - a(y)_{g}$\